Herat Afghanistan Travel Guide

 Herati cuisine features fresh, ingredients in season, often slow-cooked for deep flavors.
 It uses a delicate balance of sweet, savory, and fragrant elements.

-Rice, wheat, corn, and barley are staples.
+Rice, wheat, corn, and barley are essential parts.
 Lamb, beef, and chicken appear in stews, kebabs, and grains of rice dishes.
 Crisp and dried fruits, nuts, and vegetables add texture.
 Spices like cumin, coriander, cardamom, saffron, and mint create aromatic profiles.
 Yogurt (mast) accompanies many meals and forms the base for drinks.

 Herat’s climate supports excellent fresh produce, influencing its seasonal dishes.